Commercial content | 18+ | T&C's Apply

 In 2013, the Fleetwood Town shirt was changed slightly.
 Still mostly red with white sleeves, the top of the shirt featured a diagonal band of white.
 This Fleetwood Town shirt design changed for the 2015/2016 season.

-The 2016/2017 season saw the Fleetwood Town players wear red shirts with white sleeves, white shorts with a red trim and red socks with a white trim.
+The 2018/2019 season sees the Fleetwood Town players wear red shirts with white sleeves, white shorts with a red trim and red socks.

 When the original Fleetwood Town club were formed, the club played their home games on a pitch beside the North Euston Hotel.
 The club remained here until 1934, except for two seasons in the late 1910’s when the club played at The Queen’s Ground.